 While our AO chapters serve in the cities they live and work, we will also look to serve on national projects across the United States and beyond.
 We want to serve the communities in the countries where we visit to support the national teams.
-Whether the team plays in Mexico, Panama or Jamaica for important World Cup qualifiers, we aim to create long-standing partnerships with local charities and give back during as many #AOAway trips that we can.
+Whether the team plays in Mexico, Panama or Jamaica for important World Cup qualifiers, we aim to create long-standing partnerships with local charities and give back to communities across the world during as many #AOAway trips as we can.

 HOW WE SERVE OUR COMMUNITIES

 Every AO Chapter serves their community in their own way.
-They are unique in how they operate as an American Outlaw chapter, and therefore unique in how they connect with their own communities and people.
+They are unique in how they operate as an American Outlaw chapter, and unique in how they connect with their own community and people.

-Lionsraw & AO National decided to create a list of ways the AO Chapters could serve their community.
-Each AO Chapter is on its own path, and therefore some of them have been giving back to its community for years, whereas others are completely new to this but very willing and passionate!
+The American Outlaws decided to create a list of ways the AO Chapters could serve their community.
+Each AO Chapter is on its own path, therefore some of them have been giving back to their community for years, whereas others are completely new to this but very willing and passionate!

 We serve our communities by...